UNdot33K/ScriptKiddie_AV/README.md

 # TWEAKING

-You can customize almost everything to suite your needs, e.g. to reduce false alarms you can decide which file types or registry hives not to check, or you can speed up the scanning by reducing the directory level 1-1000 (infinite) to search for files, by editing the 'Main Code' of the script.
+You can customize almost everything to suite your needs and i do recommend to customize everything other than the 'LICENSE' texts you are not entitled to do so, one reason is variability might be halpful since malware can try to detect AVs.
+Also you might want to reduce false alarms you can decide which file types or registry hives not to check, or you can speed up the scanning by reducing the directory level 1-1000 (infinite) to search for files, by editing the 'Main Code' of the script.
 Run HMF.EXE and try the following recommended settings:

 View > Choose Columns > uncheck everything but: "CRC32, Full Path, Created Time, File Size".